Aditya-2001/RouteCravers/README.md

   1.)
 After changing the code section , change debug mode to False.<br>
   2.)
 Now run python manage.py collectstatic.<br>
   3.)
 Now run ur push command as usual.<br>

+Note: The app we deployed on heroku runs on free account so it do not provide background activity server , this means ticket cancellation process at that side would be somewhat with difficulty and with improper logic.
+If you had cloned the project and want to deploy then make sure python3 manage.py process_tasks runs in the background.
+Refer to https://devcenter.heroku.com/articles/clock-processes-python for heroku premium account.